 Other information for Incoming Students:

-- Brand new Yale-wide web page for all prospective & current students, faculty & staff.
+- Living in New Haven.
 Pictures, video testimonials, neighborhood profiles and information links on community, housing culture, shopping, transit and services in New Haven.
 Info will be updated regularly.